ACTL4001-T1-2022/github-showcase-page-control-cycle-consulting/README.md

   <img src="images/fig_8_md.png" alt="Impact" width="100%">
 </figure>

+For exploration of financial modelling and underlying assumptions, please refer to the [Excel Model](financial%20projections.xlsx).

 ## Project Methodology

 To create a robust model to select the players of the Rarita Football Team, data from the [English Premier League (EPL)](https://projects.fivethirtyeight.com/soccer-predictions/premier-league/) was used as the training data.
 The EPL data was split according to the player's roles, namely the Forwards, Midfielders, Defenders and Goalkeepers.
 A series of models, including [XGBoost](https://xgboost.readthedocs.io/en/stable/) and Regularised Linear Regression were trained on the EPL dataset.